petersulyok/smfc/README.md

  - Temperature calculation methods: minimum, average, or maximum across multiple devices
  - Temperature smoothing with configurable moving average window to reduce fan speed oscillation
  - Sensitivity threshold to avoid unnecessary fan speed changes on small temperature fluctuations
+ - Configurable tolerance for transient temperature read errors, so a sensor hiccup does not stop the service
  - Standby guard feature for SATA hard disk arrays organized in RAID
  - Support for SATA, SAS/SCSI, and NVMe disks with automatic HWMON/smartctl fallback
  - Nvidia or AMD GPU temperature monitoring via `nvidia-smi` or `rocm-smi`